Nigerian students in US hit 13,423 – The Sun Nigeria

 Aidoghie Paulinus, Abuja

-Nigerians studying in the United States have increased by 5.8 percent in the 2018/2019 academic year, the United States Diplomatic Mission to Nigeria has said.
+Nigerians studying in the United States have increased by 5.8 percent in the 2018/2019 academic year, the US Diplomatic Mission to Nigeria has said.

-In a statement made available to Daily Sun in Abuja, the United States said with a total number of 13,423, Nigeria had been ranked 11th largest country worldwide.
+In a statement in Abuja, the US said with a total number of 13,423, Nigeria had been ranked 11th largest country worldwide.

-The Embassy further said the new report indicated there was a 5.8 percent increase in the number of students from Nigeria who are currently studying in the United States, adding that the percentage represented a total of 13,423 Nigerian students studying in the U.S. in the 2018/2019 academic session.
+The Embassy said the new report indicated there was a 5.8 percent increase in the number of students from Nigeria who were currently studying in the United States, adding that the percentage represented 13,423 Nigerian students studying in the U.S. in the 2018/2019 academic session.

 The number, the United States Diplomatic Mission added, also represented 33 percent of the overall African students in the United States, making Nigeria the leading source of students from the continent and 11th largest country worldwide.